-RESOURCES Useful Info Employment and Cancer You may have many questions when you've been diagnosed about speaking to your employer or about how to prepare for when you return to work after treatment.
+Get Information Useful Info Work and Cancer You may have many questions when you've been diagnosed about speaking to your employer or about how to prepare for when you return to work after treatment.
 We're here to help.
 You may choose to continue working during and after your treatment, but this may not be an option.
 You may need time off for treatment or follow up appointments.
 You may also have questions or concerns when applying for or starting a new job.
 It’s important that you discuss you're everything with your workplace and find out what options they have in place for you.
 After your diagnosis, you're covered and protected by The Equality Act 2010 (“EA”).
 Which protects anyone who currently has, has had or is caring for someone who has cancer.
 You're not only covered when in employment, but during the recruitment process.
-Check out our charity friends who can provide you with even more practical tools, strategies and resources: Working with Cancer Working With Cancer is a social enterprise that supports people affected by cancer to successfully return to work, remain in work or find work.
+Check out our working with cancer videos: Lifting the Lid on Working with Cancer Trekstock Talks Working With Cancer Check out our charity friends who can provide you with even more practical tools, strategies and resources: Working with Cancer Working With Cancer is a social enterprise that supports people affected by cancer to successfully return to work, remain in work or find work.
 They provide coaching, training and consultancy advice to employees, working carers and employers to help them understand how to manage work and cancer.
 Their Associates are all cancer survivors, or have been working carers, and are trained professionals with wide-ranging business experience and expertise.
 Macmillan Cancer Support Macmillan aims to help everyone with cancer live life as fully as they can, providing physical, financial and emotional support.
 So whatever cancer throws your way, they’re right there with you.
 Maggie's Centres Maggie’s is a charity that offers free emotional and practical support to people living with cancer and their family and friends.
 During the Covid-19 emergency its centres across the UK are unable to welcome people as usual, but they are supporting people by phone, email or through the online community during this incredibly difficult time.
 Since Maggie’s opened their first centre in 1996, the charity has developed a programme of support that is proven to help people with cancer and their loved ones take back control.
 Astriid Astriid helps bridge the gap between the Invisible Talent Pool (people who have long-term conditions but who wish to use their skills and experience in work), and the UK skills crisis.
 The platform matches talented candidates with prospective employers, providing accessible work opportunities for those who are seeking them.
 In this way, they hope to make the Invisible Talent Pool, Visible.